- Application-Based Courses

 In the long term, Rob plans to launch his own company.
 “This internship has taught me that I still have so much to learn about what that entails,” he says.
 The experience has also reignited Rob’s interest in taking courses geared toward statistics and technology, and has enabled him to lend his efforts to helping BETTER improve mobile security.

 The application deadline for next summer will be announced in early 2016.

 Summer fellowships must meet the following criteria:

-- The Internship description should be well-scoped, have clearly-defined expectations and deliverables, and identify the supervisor who the student will be reporting to;
+- The internship description should be well-scoped, have clearly-defined expectations and deliverables, and identify a clear supervisor.

-- Student has mid- and end-of-summer reviews with the supervisor; and
+- Student must have mid- and end-of-summer reviews with the supervisor.

-- The employing organization provides a sufficient commitment by funding the internship to the maximum of its ability.
-(Employers are asked to contribute a minimum of $600 per week.
-Exceptions and salary expectations are described in link form below.)
+- The employing organization must provide a sufficient commitment by funding the internship to the maximum of its ability.
+(Employers are asked to contribute a minimum of $600 per week.)

 Application details will be announced in early spring 2016.